BIGJRA/BIGJRA.github.io/rejuv.md

 specializes in Poison, so the Grass-type starters may be difficult to use at first.
 Choose whatever you want though!

-You can quick save with ‘D’ in front of the Pokemon you choose and use ‘F12’ to soft reset for natures, IV’s, shininess, and abilities.
+You can quick save with ‘D' in front of the Pokemon you choose and use ‘F12' to soft reset for natures, IV's, shininess, and abilities.
 All Pokemon in this game have a chance at hidden abilities and the shiny rate is increased to a little over 1/100.

-Anyways, once you’ve picked your starter, head west for a battle with Aevium Scout Amanda!
+Anyways, once you've picked your starter, head west for a battle with Aevium Scout Amanda!
 You can win or lose this battle.

 League Scout Amanda (No Field)